 The "Windows Cannot Be Installed to This Disk MBR" error is generated due to incompatibility between EFI and MBR partition tables.
 Fortunately, this problem can be easily fixed.
-In this post I will explain everything you need to know to deeply understand the origin of this problem and I will also show you how to fix it without losing the information on the MBR partition.
+In this post, I will explain everything you need to know to deeply understand the origin of this problem and I will also show you how to fix it without losing the information on the MBR partition.

-"Windows Cannot Be Installed to This Disk MBR" is an error that occurs when trying to install 64-bit versions of Windows 7, 8 or 10 on a disk that has been previously configured to use an MBR partition table.
-This is a compatibility error but fortunately it is easy to solve.
+"Windows Cannot Be Installed to This Disk MBR" is an error that occurs when trying to install 64-bit versions of Windows 7, 8, or 10 on a disk that has been previously configured to use an MBR partition table.
+This is a compatibility error but fortunately, it is easy to solve.

 To understand what a partition table is, it is important to know how a hard drive works.
-Hard drives are made up of several platters made of polished glass, ceramic or aluminum compounds and coated on both sides with a very thin layer of a metal alloy mounted on a central axis with a head that emits and interprets magnetic signals.
+Hard drives are made up of several platters made of polished glass, ceramic, or aluminum compounds and coated on both sides with a very thin layer of a metal alloy mounted on a central axis with a head that emits and interprets magnetic signals.
 This means that the information stored on the disk is shaped by the binary interpretation of the magnetic charge on the surface of the thin metallic layer of the platters, which is organized by tracks and sectors.
 The data read and write capacity of a hard disk depends on two factors, the revolutions per minute (RPM) that the hard disk drive can perform and the information management by sectors.

 Now you know what the physical limitations of a hard drive are and even though a hard drive can read and write millions of bits per second, it does not mean that the information is physically arranged in the most efficient way possible.
 For this reason, it is necessary to establish a logical order in the physical sectors of the disk.

-Partitions, as the name implies, are logical segmentations of a disk whose function is to separate the information sectors and organize them in a practical order.
+Partitions, as the name implies, are logical segmentation of a disk whose function is to separate the information sectors and organize them in a practical order.
 This creates a virtual volume that the operating system will interpret and treat as a separate volume.
 It is for this reason that partitions are usually used to separate and protect the operating system.

 Partitions play a very important role, but they would be useless without software support.
-The Firmware, either BIOS or UEFI and the operating system are in charge of managing these partitions and information sectors through a data structuring system called partition table.
+The Firmware, either BIOS or UEFI, and the operating system are in charge of managing these partitions and information sectors through a data structuring system called partition table.

 MBR (Master Boot Record) is a sector structuring scheme.
-This type of structuring was developed based on the guidelines and limitations of BIOS in 1983, since at that time it was the most efficient and reliable method of managing the data necessary to start an operating system and load it into RAM memory, however, over time and due to the constant evolution of the hardware industry, it was necessary to develop a partition table that was more efficient and secure.
+This type of structuring was developed based on the guidelines and limitations of BIOS in 1983, since at that time it was the most efficient and reliable method of managing the data necessary to start an operating system and load it into RAM, however, over time and due to the constant evolution of the hardware industry, it was necessary to develop a partition table that was more efficient and secure.
 This is why in 2005 the sector structuring type (GUID) GPT was implemented.
 This partition table far exceeded the limitations of the MBR partition table and brought considerable improvements over data management but was developed based on EFI's capabilities and limitations.

-BIOS, without a doubt, was a great technological advance that allowed the evolution of the computer industry; however, this software was designed more than 40 years ago, with a 16-bit architecture and an interface that looks increasingly outdated.
+BIOS, without a doubt, was a great technological advance that allowed the evolution of the computer industry; however, this software was designed more than 40 years ago, with 16-bit architecture and an interface that looks increasingly outdated.

 EFI (Extensible Firmware Interface) was designed to overcome BIOS limitations.
-EFI is capable of working with 32 and 64 bit architectures, which represents an immense improvement regarding compatibility and this at the same time allowed the use of a much more practical and intuitive graphical interface.
+EFI is capable of working with 32 and 64-bit architectures, which represents an immense improvement regarding compatibility, and this at the same time allowed the use of a much more practical and intuitive graphical interface.